-Wolfie Smith is an unemployed dreamer from Tooting London, a self proclaimed Urban Guerilla who aspires to be like his hero Che Guevara.
-Leading a small group called the Tooting Popular ...
+Wolfie Smith is an unemployed dreamer from Tooting, London, a self-proclaimed urban guerrilla who aspires to be like his hero Che Guevara.
+He leads a small group called the Tooting Popular ...
 See full summary »

 6 of 7 people found this review helpful.

 Was this review helpful to you?